tinymce/tinymce-docs/_new_content_templates/blank_releasenotes.md

 - changelog

-## Changes in behavior
+## Functionality changes

-The following changes in behavior were made for the {{site.productname}} vnumtxt release:
+The following functionality changes were made for the {{site.productname}} vnumtxt release:

 - changelog